vowsjs/vows/README.md

     test instead.
 So, if your tests expect to receive a Promise passed synchronously, you should change that.

+-   vows 1.x does not pass `this.context` to the topic.

+-   vows 1.x does not support many of the undocumented features of vows 0.x, including `vows.prepare()`, `beforeSuite()`, `afterSuite()`, and `vows.options`.

+-   vows 1.x only provides a single, default reporter.

+-   vows 1.x does not support command-line control of verbosity (`-v` or `-s`).

+-   vows 1.x does not support the `-m` or `-r` command-line flags.

+-   vows 0.x automatically runs any tests in the `test` or `spec` directory. vows 1.x requires that you specify the tests you want to run.

+-   vows 1.x does not support the `-i` (isolate) command-line flag.

 ## assert

 The exposed `assert` module-ish object has a number of useful methods for doing